-FLEXIBLE USE OF CAPITAL RECEIPTS STRATEGY 2022/23 BACKGROUND 1.
+FLEXIBLE USE OF CAPITAL RECEIPTS STRATEGY 2023/24 BACKGROUND 1.
 Capital receipts can only be used for specific purposes, and these are set out in Regulation 23 of the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 made under Section 11 of the Local Government Act 2003.
 The main permitted purpose is to fund capital expenditure, and the use of capital receipts to support revenue expenditure is not allowed by the regulations.
 The Secretary of State is empowered to issue Directions allowing revenue expenditure incurred by local authorities to be treated as capital expenditure and therefore funded by capital receipts.
 2. In the Spending Review 2015, the Chancellor of the Exchequer announced the Government would allow local authorities to spend up to 100% of their capital receipts on the revenue costs of transformation projects, to support local authorities to deliver more efficient and sustainable services.
 3. The Secretary of State for Communities and Local Government issued a Direction in March 2016, giving local authorities greater freedoms to use capital receipts to finance expenditure, up until 2018/19.
 Allowing local authorities to treat qualifying expenditure on transformation projects as capital expenditure and to fund it from capital receipts received after April 2016.
 Qualifying expenditure was defined as: "Expenditure on any project that is designed to generate ongoing revenue savings in the delivery of public services and/or transform service delivery to reduce costs and/or transform service delivery in a way that reduces costs or demand for services in future years for any of the public sector delivery partners."
 4. This was extended in 2018/19 as part of the Local Government Finance Settlement for a further three years until 2021/22.
 Then, in the 2022/23 Provisional Local Government Finance Settlement it was announced "a 3-year extension from 2022-23 onwards of the existing flexibility for councils to use capital receipts to fund transformation projects that produce long-term savings or reduce the costs of service delivery".
 On 4 April 2022, the Department of Levelling Up, Housing, and Communities confirmed this extension and published Guidance and a Direction.
 5. To take advantage of this freedom, the Council must act in accordance with the Statutory Guidance issued by the Secretary of State.
 This guidance requires the Council to prepare, publish and maintain a Flexible Use of Capital Receipts Strategy, with future Strategies included within future Annual Budget documents.
-6. The Council has not utilised the previous flexibilities.
-This Strategy has been produced for the period 2022/23 to 2024/25 in the light of the new extension and the increasing need to implement transformational change that will produce saving/cost reductions.
+6. The Council produced its first strategy for 2022/23, which was approved by Council in November 2022.
+This Strategy gives an updated view but very little has changed given the short time since approval.
 PROPOSED INVESTMENTS 7.
 The Council will use the powers under the Government's Statutory Guidance on the flexible use of capital receipts, to fund up to £3.00M qualifying transformation expenditure on the projects summarised in Table 1 below.
 In some cases, there is a direct link between a project and the realisable financial benefit.
 In others, the project contributes to enabling the savings, requiring other existing resources.

-Dun in at Decemention Diamond Line Francisco Cord 8.
-Table 1 - Projec ts to be Funded from F lexible Use of Ca apital Receipts
+8. Table 1 - Projects to be Funded from Flexible Use of Capital Receipt ts